Contact information for Scotland’s leading national law firm, solicitor estate and letting agent. Aberdein Considine, 23

 There is a vibrant rental market in Stirling driven by a cross section of interested parties from students looking for flats in and around the city centre to professional couples and families having sold and awaiting new properties to purchase coming to the market.

-Demand for traditional and modern flats in the city peaks and troughs throughout the year depending on the volume of students and tourists, especially during the hotter summer months.
+Demand for traditional and modern flats in the city peaks and troughs throughout the year depending on the volume of students and tourists, especially during the hotter summer months, and as we head into the autumn and winter months, hopefully demand will remain steady.

 Stirling is on the doorstep of major attractions such as the Trossachs Country Park, Stirling Castle and Bannockburn, scene of the famous battle, all of which are a magnet for visitors to the area.

 One and two bedroom flats range in price from £400 to £600 per month, with a modern flat in the city, Dunblane and Bridge of Allan attracting rents from £700 to £900 per month.